wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * First version

 == Upgrade Notice ==

-= 2.2.1 - Released on 29 March 2023 =
+= 2.2.2 - Released on 27 April 2023 =
-* New: WPML Compatibility.
+* New: Compatibility with Latest WP(6.2.0) & WC(7.6.1).
-* New: Compatibility with latest WP(6.1.1) and WC(7.5.1).
+* Fixes: Minor bug fixes over the checkout page.
-* Fixes: POP-UP Issue on the checkout page.
+* Enhanced: Change the popup set to the radio button- global.